 One of the most significant factors when deciding whether it is safe to simply cover lead paint by painting over it is the condition of the existing paint and wall.
 If they are both in good condition, then painting over them will form a barrier against the toxins in the lead paint.

 Not any normal paint will safely cover lead-containing paint.
 To make sure that the paint, dust, and fumes are carefully controlled, a special type of paint known as an encapsulant must be used.
 It’s applied over the lead-based paint as a sealant to prevent paint chips or dust from being breathed in or escaping.
-Though DIY-ers can technically apply an encapsulant on their own, the safest and most recommended way of properly performing an on-site encapsulation is to hire a professionally certified vendor that specializes in lead-based paint removal.
+Though DIY-ers can technically apply an encapsulant on their own, the safest and most recommended way of properly performing an on-site encapsulation is to hire a professionally certified vendor that specializes in lead-based paint renovation.

 When It’s Not Safe To Paint Over Lead-Containing Paint